Mayukhdeb/blog/content/post/2021-10-09-understanding-minGPT.md

 > *First off, this is by no means an official guide/tutorial.
 If you're stalking me, then this post wont be super useful.
 If you're here by accident, then all that I can say is that life works in mysterious ways.*

 I'll try my best to explain to myself and to you, the reader how [Andrej Karpathy](https://github.com/karpathy)'s [minGPT](https://github.com/karpathy/minGPT) works.
-All the source code you see here are taken (and maybe slightly modified) from the [minGPT repo](https://github.com/karpathy/minGPT).
+All the source code you see here is taken (and maybe slightly modified) from the [minGPT repo](https://github.com/karpathy/minGPT).

 # 1. Building a dataset